ihmeuw/vivarium/docs/source/tutorials/boids.rst

    simulation to look up information, calculate simulant-specific values, and update information about the simulants' state.

-Using the population index, we generate a ``pandas.DataFrame`` on lines 32-38 and fill it with the initial values of 'entrance_time' and 'color' for each new simulant.
+Using the population index, we generate a ``pandas.DataFrame`` and fill it with the initial values of 'entrance_time' and 'color' for each new simulant.
 Right now, this is just a table with data hanging out in our simulation.
-To actually do something, we have to tell Vivarium's population management system to update the underlying population table, which we do on line 39.
+Finally, to actually do something, we have to tell Vivarium's population management system to update the underlying population table.

 Putting it together
 +++++++++++++++++++